 Social Security Number (SSN) Prefix | Find Your Prefix By State

-Have you ever taken a look at your Social Security number and wondered exactly how the Social Security Administration assigns numbers?
-There is a method to that nine-digit number madness, and it is not as mysterious as it might seem.
-The prefix, or first three digits, of your number is assigned based on the location in which you were born or lived at the time your number was issued.
+The prefix, or first three digits, of your number, is assigned based on the location where you were born or lived at the time your number was issued.
 So, contrary to what some people might believe, they are not simply assigned in numerical order.
-If you want to learn more about how the prefixes are assigned, then keep reading.
+Keep reading if you want to learn more about how the prefixes are assigned.

 Finding Your Social Security Number (SSN) Prefix By State

-Up until 1972, Social Security numbers were issued by the local field offices of the SSA.
-The prefix used in the number could be used to identify which local SSA office issued the number.
-Today, numbers are issued by the Social Security Administration central office.
-The Social Security number prefix still holds some value though.
-It identifies the state in which the person was born or lived at the time the number was issued, so sorting Social Security numbers by state is easy.
+The Social Security number prefix still holds some value, though.
+It identifies the state where the person was born or lived at the time the number was issued, so sorting Social Security numbers by state is easy.
 Most Social Security numbers are requested upon the birth of a child in the United States, so your prefix identifies the state in which you were born.
 If you are an immigrant or requested an SSN later in life, the prefix shows which state you resided in at the time of your SSN issuance.

 Number PrefixState Issued